Video shows police SUV driving into crowd of people

-"There were multiple vehicles and approximately 100 people present blocking the intersection when officers arrived on scene," according to a TPD statement.
+"There were multiple vehicles and approximately 100 people present blocking the intersection when officers arrived on scene," according to a TPD statement Saturday.
 Witness accounts and video on social media show the group was gathered for street racing.

-The Tacoma Fire Department confirms they issued a dispersal order to the crowd and two people were arrested.
+The Tacoma Fire Department confirmed they issued a dispersal order to the crowd and two people were arrested.

 "People hit the body of the police vehicle and its windows as the officer was stopped in the street.
 The officer, fearing for his safety, tried to back up, but was unable to do so because of the crowd," a TPD report said.